loang728/cv/README.md

 # This is my Portfolio website.
-It contain static HTML pages
+It contains static HTML pages
 Index
 Experience
 Design